united-manufacturing-hub/benthos-umh/README.md

             name: benthos-1-config
 ```

+### Capabilities
+The plugin is designed to browse and subscribe to all child nodes within a folder for each configured NodeID, provided that the NodeID represents a folder.
+It features a recursion depth of up to 10 levels, enabling thorough exploration of nested folder structures.
+The browsing specifically targets nodes organized under the OPC UA 'Organizes' relationship type, intentionally excluding nodes under 'HasProperty' and 'HasComponent' relationships.
+Additionally, the plugin does not browse Objects represented by red, blue, or green cube icons in UAExpert.

+Subscriptions are selectively managed, with tags having a DataType of null being excluded from subscription.
+Also, by default, the plugin does not subscribe to the properties of a tag, such as minimum and maximum values.

+#### Datatypes
+The plugin has been rigorously tested with an array of datatypes, both as single values and as arrays.
+The following datatypes have been verified for compatibility:

+- `Boolean`
+- `Byte`
+- `DateTime`
+- `Double`
+- `Enumeration`
+- `ExpandedNodeId`
+- `Float`
+- `Guid`
+- `Int16`
+- `Int32`
+- `Int64`
+- `Integer`
+- `LocalizedText`
+- `NodeId`
+- `Number`
+- `QualifiedName`
+- `SByte`
+- `StatusCode`
+- `String`
+- `UInt16`
+- `UInt32`
+- `UInt64`
+- `UInteger`
+- `ByteArray`
+- `ByteString`
+- `Duration`
+- `LocaleId`
+- `UtcTime`
+- `Variant`
+- `XmlElement`

+There are specific datatypes which are currently not supported by the plugin and attempting to use them will result in errors.
+These include:

+- Two-dimensional arrays
+- UA Extension Objects

 ### Authentication and Security

 In benthos-umh, security and authentication are designed to be as robust as possible while maintaining flexibility.
 The software automates the process of selecting the highest level of security offered by an OPC-UA server for the selected Authentication Method, but the user can specify their own Security Policy / Security Mode if they want (see further below at Configuration options)